Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 1. Agriculture and Climate Change
 1. Climate Smart Agriculture

-The course will be presented during the 10-week Spring quarter of 2023.
-There will be one 2-hour lecture each week, on Wednesday.
-Each of the main sections will be covered in 2 to 3 weeks.
+The course as described here is for a 15-week semester, assuming 3 or 4 hours of contact time per week; the contact time will be split between traditional lectures and coding labs that review example code snippets.
+Some content will be dropped if the course is presented in a 10-week quarter.

 In the outline below, a red cirle (&#x1F534;) indicates an area where I am still looking for appropriate materials, data or software tools...